Parsa-Rajabi/CMPT-276/docs/syllabus.md

 ### Project/Lab Policy

 - You may not send the instructor or the TAs draft project/labs for feedback – post all questions to Slack so that everyone can benefit from the answers
 - labs/projects may be shared/shown in class and online (with no student name/ID).
-Students will be contacted ahead
+Students will be contacted ahead of time if their work is to be shared.
 ---
 ### Remarking Policy